CSharpBooks/Fundamentals/Collections.md

 # Collections

-Collections allow you to store multiple objects or values in a unified manner.
+Collections allow you to store multiple objects or values and treat it as a single thing.
+Just like you can store multiple apples in a single bag, you can store multiple elements in a collection.
 There are multiple types of collections and each one has its strengths and weaknesses.
+You'll find that different scenarios require different collection type.

 ## Enumerables